SiriDB/siridb-server/README.md

 SiriDB Server
 =============
-SiriDB is highly-scalable, robust and super fast time series database.
+SiriDB is a highly-scalable, robust and super fast time series database.

 ---------------------------------------
   * [Installation](#installation)